Frequently Asked Questions

 • Find job groups that have 0% representation for any protected class

-• Find personnel activity for job group, job titles, and/or locations that have statistically significant disparities
+• Find personnel activity for job groups, job titles, and/or locations that have statistically significant disparities

 • Are there explanations for why goals or statistical disparities exist?

-• Determine your organization’s biggest risk areas and which areas have the great possibility for change
+• Determine your organization’s biggest risk areas and which areas have the greatest possibility for change

 • Determine whether statistical data actually provides a true picture of what is occurring